 Ask questions and get reasoning answers

-Ask questions and get detailed answers
+Ask questions about PEFT docs and get answers

-Ask questions and get answers
+Submit questions and get answers

 Ask questions about scientific papers

-Generate questions based on a topic
+Create questions based on a topic and capacity level

 Zero And Few Shot Reasoning is an advanced AI technique designed for question answering tasks.
 It enables models to provide reasoning-based answers to questions, even when they have not been explicitly trained on the specific task or data.
 This approach is particularly useful when there is limited or no training data available, making it highly versatile and efficient for real-world applications.